 - Include internal links.
 Backlinks aren’t the only kind of links that help boost a blog post’s value.
 Internal links to related posts on your site, when used correctly, can strengthen the overall SEO value of your blog and keep customers engaged on your site for longer.

-Newsletters are having a moment right now.
-While they’ve been around since long before the internet and the advent of digital marketing, newsletters are going through a bit of renaissance because they feel intimate and personal in a way other types of content marketing do not.
+E-mail marketing is having a moment right now.
+While newsletters been around since long before the internet and the advent of digital marketing, e-mail marketing content is going through a bit of renaissance of late.
+Newsletters and e-blasts, when deployed correctly, can feel intimate and personal in a way other types of content marketing do not.

-They don’t require a lot of SEO legwork to get clicks.
+E-mail marketing doesn't require a lot of SEO legwork to get clicks, either.
 And newsletters don’t have the same restrictions many social media platforms do concerning content about substances like legalized cannabis and psychedelics.
 In a newsletter, cannabis companies can say what they want about their products and services without worrying about it negatively impacting their performance through the platform’s algorithm.

-Services like Mailchimp and Substack make it easy to put together good-looking newsletters that blend written copy with on-brand visual elements.
-That’s definitely important in making sure your newsletter gets read by recipients, and that your audience clicks through to your website, social media, or promotional information.
-But these types of newsletter services also simplify adherence to marketing regulations so your email list can grow instead of getting flagged as spam.
+Services like Mailchimp and Constant Contact make it easy to put together good-looking e-blasts that blend written copy with on-brand visual elements.
+That’s definitely important in making sure your e-mail marketing content gets read by recipients, and that your audience clicks through to your website, social media, or promotional information.
+But these types of marketing automation services also simplify adherence to advertising regulations so your email list can grow instead of getting flagged as spam.

 Laws concerning electronic marketing are strict about only allowing companies to email people who have actively consented to contact via email.
 Companies need to not only store a record of that consent, they need to keep track of other details, such as which kinds of information the consumer consented to receive.

 For example, a customer might agree to receive emails with shipping updates from an online order, but refuse an offer of a newsletter subscription or promotional emails.
-Newsletter management platforms make it easy to track and organize that data as you grow your email list, and tailor certain types of newsletter content to different segments of your audience.
+Marketing automation platforms make it easy to track and organize that data as you grow your email list, and tailor certain types of e-mail marketing content to different segments of your audience.
+They also make it easy to integrate e-mail marketing into other lead-generation services and sales tools that can help cannabis brands grow their businesses.

-In other words, newsletters give publishers control over their message and how it’s conveyed, while also giving readers control over who has access to their inbox.
+In other words, e-mail marketing gives publishers control over their message and how it’s conveyed, while also giving readers control over who has access to their inbox.
 Because everyone gets what they want, it reduces the barrier between brands and their audiences.
 That adds up to greater trust and more marketing clout.
 That can make a big difference as more Americans consider cannabis—after all, industry sales grew by 67% nationwide in 2020 alone, according to data from Flowhub.

 White Papers, Ebooks and Gated Media